Gnurro/AIDscripts/README.md

 FormChangeMaintain: Commands to set a context note that tells Ai which form you are in.
 Lotsa QoL.

 UwUfier: Don't ask.

+Python utility scripts:

+tokenStuff: Convenviently checks how texts encode/decode, with some utility to easily share the results